therealchjones/mffer/docs/Development.md

     [mffer/tools] $ ./node_modules/.bin/clasp -P ../src/webapp open --webapp
     ```
     If prompted for which deployment to use, press `<enter>` or `<return>`.
-10. Choose "Setup `mffer`", then enter the OAuth 2.0 Client ID and OAuth 2.0
+10. Choose "Setup mffer", then enter the OAuth 2.0 Client ID and OAuth 2.0
     secret you made a note of in the
     [Setting up Google Cloud Platform](#setting-up-google-cloud-platform)
     section (or obtain them again from